mnusrat786/Content-based-image-retrieval/README.md

-# Content based image retriev
+# Content based image retrieval

 Content Based Image Retrieval (CBIR) is a method used to search and retrieve images from large-scale image databases based on the actual visual content of the image rather than relying on manually tagged metadata or keywords.